 You can move files between the four programs seamlessly (which is particularly helpful for AudioDirector, ColorDirector and PowerDirector), and the combined yearly subscription price is the same as a one-off perpetual license to PowerDirector Ultimate.

+This isn't just some of the best video editing software for beginners.
 Whatever your level of experience, CyberLink PowerDirector offers something for you, and it can grow with you as you become more proficient and want to take on more challenging projects.

 The 365 subscription is the most affordable way to get started with the software; signing up for one month will give you a good idea of whether it's the right tool for you, and a whole year still costs considerably less than a perpetual license.
 But it’s worth reminding you that unlike with a perpetual licence, once you stop paying, you lose access to the software, no matter how long you’ve paid for it.